 In this case you haven’t actually gone on an interview or received a competing offer, but you’ve done more than most other candidates would have done in terms of industry-specific research.

-Level 4 (Platinum) The highest level of leverage occurs when you have one or more legitimate offers from other companies at the same time, at companies that you want to work for.
+The highest level of leverage occurs when you have one or more legitimate offers from other companies that you want to work for at the same time.
 This can happen to college seniors when companies are recruiting on campus at the same time, resulting in the best candidates being offered multiple positions.

 As your career progresses, it becomes less likely that the timing works out perfectly and multiple offers roll in on the same day.
 The typical job search takes months and different companies progress at different speeds.
 Thus, a more likely scenario might actually be stressful, with a job seeker receiving a very good offer from Company A and needing to respond quickly, while still only in the second round of interviews for Company B. Thus, they are faced with accepting or rejecting a sure thing, not knowing if they will even get the job at their second option.